 The combination of rose oil with anise seed and helichrysum is a beautiful and skin-loving blend for nourishing and helping to improve texture.
 The soft florals of rose and earthy helichrysum oil temper the stronger notes of anise seed.
 Carrot seed oil is another great match for anise seed in facial oil.

 Anise oil can also be used in homemade cleaning recipes when combined with black pepper, thyme, or basil essential oils.
 It also blends well with bay, cedarwood, coffee absolute, orange, and pine.

 This oil has the potential to irritate skin so caution is recommended when using topically, be sure to dilute this oil properly at 1-2% in recipes.

-Packaging 1/2 oz., 1 oz., and 2 oz. essential oils are packaged in amber glass bottles with drop reducers for easy application.
+Packaging 1/2 oz. and 1 oz. essential oils are packaged in amber glass bottles with drop reducers for easy application.
 Larger sizes are packaged in amber screw cap bottles and do not come with reducers or droppers.

 Safety This oil is potentially carcinogenic, may modulate reproductive hormones and may inhibit blood clotting.
 Never use essential oils undiluted, in eyes or mucus membranes.
 Do not take internally unless working with a qualified healthcare practitioner.
 Keep away from children and pets.

 Before using perform a small patch test on your inner forearm or back.
 Apply a small quantity of diluted essential oil and cover with a bandage.
 If you experience any irritation use carrier oil or cream to further dilute the essential oil, and then wash with soap and water.
 If no irritation occurs after 48 hours it is safe to use on your skin.
 Learn more about using essential oils here.

 This information has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 For educational purposes only.